Jalen Brunson: High school career

-On March 17, Brunson helped Stevenson qualify for a third consecutive appearance in the IHSA final four with a victory over Riverside Brookfield Township High School.
+On March 17, Brunson helped Stevenson qualify for a third consecutive appearance in the IHSA final four with a victory over Riverside Brookfield High School.
 In the game, Brunson became the Lake County career scoring record holder.
 On March 19, Brunson received the highest vote total for the Illinois Class 4A Associated Press All-state team.
 On March 20, he repeated as Illinois Gatorade Player of the Year.
 Brunson led Stevenson to the IHSA final four for a third consecutive time, but he led the team to the first state championship by a Lake county school with an IHSA Class 4A title-game record 30 points in a 57–40 victory over Normal Community High School.
 Brunson was 9-for-15 from the field and 9-for-9 from the free throw line.
 2015 was Lake county's ninth consecutive year with a team reaching the IHSA final four; Stevenson became the first school in the large school division and the third school overall to win IHSA football and basketball state championships in the same year.
 The win got him out of the shadow of IHSA final four losses to Parker- and Okafor-led teams.
 Following the season, he won Illinois Mr. Basketball with 552 points and 99 of the 132 first place votes, ahead of fellow Jordan Brand All-American selection Charles Matthews, who had 157 points.
-Brunson finished his senior season with averages of 23.3 points, 5.2 assists, and 4.7 rebounds per game and with shooting percentages of 38% on three-point shots and 83% on free throws.
-At the March 30 POWERADE Jam Fest associated with the McDonald's All-American game, Brunson won the skills competition over finalists Carlton Bragg and Isaiah Briscoe and was a finalist for the three-point shooting contest.
+Brunson finished his senior season with averages of 23.3 points, 5.2 assists and 4.7 rebounds per game and with shooting percentages of 38% on three-point shots and 83% on free throws.
+At the March 30 POWERADE Jam Fest associated with the McDonald's All-American game, Brunson won the skills competition over finalists Carlton Bragg and Isaiah Briscoe, and was a finalist for the three-point shooting contest.
 Brunson was a first-team Parade All-American, as well as a third-team USA Today All-USA high school basketball team selection.
 In the April 11 Nike Hoops Summit, Brunson had 12 points and seven assists in a 103–101 loss.
 In the April 17 Jordan Brand Classic, Brunson had a game-high three steals.
 He finished his high school career ranked No. 16 in the ESPN 100 and as the #2-point guard behind Isaiah Briscoe.

 Recruiting

 Brunson, like his father, is a left-handed basketball player.
-In what was regarded as a weak point guard class, Brunson was the only true point guard that was ranked in the top 25 players at the conclusion of the class of 2015's junior season.
+In what was regarded as a weak point guard class, Brunson was the only point guard that was ranked in the top 25 players at the conclusion of the class of 2015's junior season.
 In addition to high ratings by the recruiting services, Brunson's peers voted him to be the best passer in high school basketball prior to his senior season.